rom1504/clip-retrieval/README.md

 `clip-retrieval index --input_folder embeddings_folder --output_folder index_folder`

 An additional `--max_index_memory_usage "4G"` option allow configuring the amount of ram the index will consume.
 More ram, better knn recall.
+`--current_memory_available 16G` allows controlling how much ram is used during the creation process.

 The output is a folder containing:
 * image.index containing a brute force faiss index for images